 d) Conga marchas based on a composite of the tumba and quinto drums of rumba guaguancó and often featuring melodic combinations of open tones. (source)

-e) Bass tumbaos which begin on the downbeat of the measure, followed by a series of offbeats and clave-aligned accents, usually including the ponche of the 3-side.
-(As opposed to the bombo-ponche pattern - xxx0 xx0x xxx0 xx0x - which was dominant in the Nuyorican salsa of the same period.)
+e) Bass tumbaos that begin on the downbeat of the measure, followed by a series of offbeats and clave-aligned accents, usually including the ponche of the 3-side.
+(As opposed to the bombo-ponche pattern - xxx0 xx0x xxx0 xx0x - dominant in the Nuyorican salsa of the same period.)

 note: Both types of bass tumbao can be found in pre-songo, pre-salsa Cuban music, although from the beginning, Formell added his share of original permutations.

-5) A popurrit of eclectic rhythmic and harmonic experiments by Formell and others which depart completely from the tendencies listed in definition #4, including slow, backbeat-heavy drumset rhythms (source) derived from rock and funk.
+5) An eclectic mix of rhythmic and harmonic experiments by Formell and others that depart completely from the tendencies listed in definition #4, including slow, backbeat-heavy drumset rhythms (source) derived from rock and funk.

 One would be hard-pressed to find a better example than Cuban music to demonstrate the Gestalt principle that "the whole is greater than the sum of the parts".
 We have Arsenio and Lilí, Paulito and Ceruto, Manolín and Luis Bu, Calzado and JC González, Calzado and Tirso Duarte ... the list goes on and on, but the most famous and longest-running creative collaboration was the trio of Juan Formell, César "Pupy" Pedroso, and, last but not least, José Luis Quintana, better known simply as "Changuito".